 Who We Are | We're a nonprofit dedicated to preserving Yosemite's resources and providing enriching visitor experiences in the park.
-Our philanthropic partnership with Yosemite goes back more than 95 years, and we've provided over \$140 million in grants to Yosemite for more than 700 projects.
+Our philanthropic partnership with Yosemite goes back nearly 100 years, and we've provided over \$140 million in grants to Yosemite for more than 700 projects.